ddiprose/node-email-coding-test/README.md

 }'
 ```

+Note: if it says that it was successful, when checking your email make sure to check your junk email folder (in case your email provider think's it's not from the recipient or is spam).

 ## Description

 The demo is hosted on firebase as a serverless function.
 The code is written as a koa app, which firebase is able to use as a serverless app as koa exposes a callback method that implements a node request/reponse handler for itself.